University of Waterloo Faculty of Science

-The Faculty of Science is one of six faculties at the University of Waterloo.
+The University of Waterloo Faculty of Science is one of six faculties at the University of Waterloo in Ontario, Canada.

 History

 In the fall of 1959, the first students were enrolled in the Faculty of Science.
 As of 2024, there are 6,295 full-time undergraduates and 626 full-time graduate students.

 In 2004/05, Science attracted almost $42.5 million in research funding in areas such as aquatic ecology, microbiology, solid state chemistry, environmental biology and groundwater contamination clean-up.
-In 2013/14 brought in $65 million in research funds, accounting for 38% of the University's total research income.
+In 2013/14 brought in $65 million in research funds, accounting for 38% of the university's total research income.

 In October 2002, the Institute for Quantum Computing was established, with the assistance of Mike Lazaridis, as well the Perimeter Institute for Theoretical Physics.

-The current Dean of the faculty is Dr. Chris Houser, who began his appointment July 1, 2023.
+The current dean of the faculty is Dr. Chris Houser, who began his appointment July 1, 2023.
 He is the 10th Dean of Science at the University of Waterloo.